Frequently asked questions

 Donors who have not had lower gender affirming surgery will be asked questions based on their sex assigned at birth.
 They will be eligible to donate or be deferred based on these criteria.
-For example, trans women will be asked if they have had had sex with a man in the last 12 months.
-If the response is yes, they will be deferred for one year after their last sexual contact with a man.
+For example, trans women, who have not had lower gender affirming surgery, will be asked if they have had had sex with a man in the last three months.
+If the response is yes, they will be deferred for three months after their last sexual contact with a man.

 What consultations have taken place within the LGBTQ community?

 We have heard from some people in the trans and gender non-binary community that our screening processes should change.
 We would also like to do better.
 We are committed to working with the trans and gender non-binary community to improve how we interact with donors.
-This is why we held a consultation meeting in Vancouver (November 2016) and another in Toronto (December 2016).
-In May 2017, we shared the summary report of those consultations with the participants.
+Among other regular contact points, we have held face-to-face consultation meetings in Vancouver and in Toronto.
+To learn more, read the summary report those consultations.

 Our guiding principles for all stakeholder engagement are to: